signalfx/signalfx-agent/docs/monitor-template.md

 To collect custom metrics, you must configure your monitor to listen for those metrics and then send those metrics to the agent.

 To specify custom metrics, add a _metricsToInclude_ filter to the agent configuration file, as shown in the code snippet below.
-The sample snippet lists all available custom metrics.
+The snippet lists all available custom metrics.
 Copy and paste the snippet into your monitor configuration file, then delete any custom metrics that you do not want.

-Note that some of the custom metrics require you to set a flag in addition to adding them to the _metricsToInclude_ list.
+Note that some of the custom metrics require you to set a flag in addition to adding them to the metricsToInclude list.
 Check the monitor configuration file to see if a flag is required for gathering custom metrics.

 ```
 sh